 The NI/ICU is a center of excellence in family-centered care and support for breastfeeding of infants with serious medical problems.
 The nursing staff is involved in research and education regarding the use of human milk in high-risk infants and management of breastfeeding failure.

 Our recognized excellence

-Neonatology at the Children's Hospital of Philadelphia is consistently ranked among the top five in the nation by U.S. News & World Report’s ratings of Best Children's Hospitals, and earned the No. 1 spot on the 2014-15 list.
+Neonatology at The Children's Hospital of Philadelphia is consistently ranked among the top five programs in the nation by U.S. News & World Report’s ratings of Best Children's Hospitals, and earned the No. 1 spot on the 2015-16 list.
 The division has been noted for the exemplary reputation of its physicians, superior nurse/patient ratios and availability of multidisciplinary specialists.

 - Child magazine ranked the Newborn/Infant Intensive Care Unit (N/IICU) at CHOP as No. 1 in the nation in 2009 and 2006.

 - Parents magazine rated CHOP as No.1 in the nation as part of its 10 Best Children’s Hospital surgery released in March 2013.